Why are My Hydrangea Leaves Turning Brown?

 Reason 6: Lack of Watering

-You may see hydrangea weakening at noon and recover after the sunlight goes down.
+You may see the hydrangea weakening at noon and recover after the sunlight goes down.
 It happens due to the lack of moisture and water at the root level.
 The plants want us to know it is not getting water from their surroundings.
 Water is the perfect solution for it.
 As the average depth of hydrangea roots is 2 or 3 feet under the soil, you must ensure the soil is not dried out in this area.

 How to Avoid Lack of Watering: